 As a bonus, look for a dedicated nursing dress that includes lift-up panels or side access for breastfeeding.
 This allows for easy, but discrete feedings during those early cluster feeding days.
 Pair a nursing dress with a nursing bra (as described below) and you will be golden!

 Leggings with a T-shirt or Tunic

 Giving birth is the perfect excuse for wearing leggings in public!
-Leggings are comfortable, full stop.
+Leggings are the best thing since sliced bread, full stop.
 After you’ve been through labor and delivery, the last thing you want is to be uncomfortable.
-Leggings will give you the freedom to move around without feeling restricted.
-And they’re stretchy, so they’ll accommodate your changing body.
+Leggings have that stretchy waistband that will give you the freedom to move around without feeling restricted.
+And they’ll be able to accommodate your changing body.

 Unlike the dress option, leggings provide a bit more coverage and are versatile.
 Dress them up or down, depending on where you’re going and what you’re doing.
 Throw on a cute tunic or an oversized sweater, depending on the weather.
 Or you can keep it casual with a tee or tank top.